VivekVetri/h2o-automl-example/README.md

 ### I) Overview :-

-This project contains AutoML Example.
+This project provides a sample usage of H2O's AutoML and StackedEnsemble Java API.

 ### II) Requirements :-